pullmoll/mysqrt/README.md

 - 8 for 2 * 4-bit digits
 - etc.

-The name used in this source for the bits in two digits is SHIFT_BITS.
+The name used in this source for the bits in two digits is `SHIFT_BITS`.
-The name used for the bits in one digit is SHIFT_HBITS.
+The name used for the bits in one digit is `SHIFT_HBITS`.

-Taking the leftmost digit pair into an accumulator (accu) the algorithm subtracts the sequence of odd numbers, starting at 1, until the result underflows.
+Taking the leftmost digit pair into an accumulator (`accu`) the algorithm subtracts the sequence of odd numbers, starting at 1, until the result underflows.

 The count of successful subtractions before the underflow occurs is the first digit of the result.

-The next two digits of the number are then appended to the remainder of this sequence of subtractions.
+The next two digits of the number are then appended to the accumulator.
+That is the accumulator is shifted left by `SHIFT_BITS` and the two digits are added to it.

-The next start value for subtracting odd numbers (step) is calculated by taking result so far, left shifting it by (SHIFT_HBITS + 1) and adding 1.
+The next start value for subtracting odd numbers (`step`) is then calculated by taking the result so far, left shifting it by `(SHIFT_HBITS + 1)` and adding `1`.

-Again odd numbers (step, step + 2, step + 4, ...) are subtracted from the accumulator
-until it underflows.
-The count of successful subtractions before the underflow occurs is the next digit.
+Now again odd numbers (step, step + 2, step + 4, ...) are subtracted from the accumulator until it underflows.
+The count of successful subtractions before the underflow occurs is the next digit of the result.

+That is the result is shifted left by `SHIFT_HBITS` and the digit is added to it.

-This continue as long as more bits are available in the input number.
+This continues for as long as more bits are available in the input number.

-If there are no more bits in the input, and if the accumulator is zero at this point, the input number was a perfect square.
+If there are no more bits in the input, and if the accumulator is zero at this point, the input number was a perfect square and the function returns.

 Otherwise the shifting and subtracting continues for a specified number of requested result bits.
 Instead of appending more digit pairs of the input number